Here you’ll find steps on how to transfer domains across Google accounts without unlocks, EEPs, mandatory wait times, and more.

 17) Transfer Change Complete

 After clicking the link in the email you will receive confirmation that The change was completed!
 You may get a notice about a response being recorded instead of this banner notification.
 If you do, it’s basically the same thing.
 The change may take a few hours but most of them happened instantly for me.
-I transferred around 20 domains.
+We transferred around 20 domains.

 18) Verify Transfer Change